Ileana Ros-Lehtinen: Post-congressional career

+Lobbying career

+After leaving Congress, Ros-Lehtinen was hired by the lobbying firm Akin Gump Strauss Hauer & Feld (Akin Gump).
+In 2024, she was among the Akin Gump lobbyists hired by Nippon Steel to navigate the proposed acquisition of U.S. Steel.

 United Arab Emirates lobbying controversy

-After leaving Congress, Ros-Lehtinen was hired by the lobbying firm Akin Gump Strauss Hauer & Feld.
-In this role, she has worked as a foreign agent for the government of the United Arab Emirates.
+At Akin Gump, she has worked as a foreign agent for the government of the United Arab Emirates.
 In July 2020, she was involved in the Emirates’ attempt of defaming the regional rival Qatar, where a report of 124 pages was published by her.
 Entitled Report Concerning Qatar’s Al Jazeera Media Network & The Foreign Agents Registration Act, the report submitted to the FARA claimed that the media agency Al Jazeera was funded, owned, directed and controlled by Qatar.
 Both the lobbying firm and Ros were putting efforts on behalf of the UAE to crush the global influence of Al Jazeera.

 Department of Justice investigation

-In September 2020, the US Justice Department’s Public Integrity Section opened an investigation into allegations against Ileana Ros that she misused the campaign funds.
-She allegedly used the funds for personal expenses and vacations, where the reports from PAC showed spending of $4,000 on a trip to the Walt Disney World with family in December 2017 and another transaction of $3,100 at the Coral Gables seafood restaurant MesaMar on 2018 New Year’s Eve.
+In September 2020, the U.S. Department of Justice’s Public Integrity Section opened an investigation into allegations against Ileana Ros that she misused campaign funds.
+She allegedly used the funds for personal expenses and vacations, where expense reports from a political action committee showed $4,000 spent on a trip to Walt Disney World in Orlando, Florida with family in December 2017 and another transaction of $3,100 at a restaurant on New Year's Eve in 2018.

 Personal life

-In 1984, Ros-Lehtinen married Dexter Lehtinen, a former attorney for the U.S. District Court for the Southern District, with whom she has two children, Rodrigo, a transgender LGBT rights activist, and Patricia Marie.
-She is also step-mother to Katherine and Douglas Lehtinen.
+In 1984, Ros-Lehtinen married Dexter Lehtinen, a former attorney for the U.S. District Court for the Southern District and they have two children, Rodrigo, a transgender LGBT rights activist, and Patricia Marie.
+She is the step-mother of Katherine and Douglas Lehtinen.
 She is an Episcopalian.